 The Departmental Honors Paper is a senior-year program designed for students who wish to pursue intensive research or special projects in close coordination with faculty advisers.
 All Departmental Honors papers are included in the permanent collection of the Beneficial-Hodson Library.
-For further information, please see page 48.
+For further information, please see Undergraduate Special Opportunities.